 Bob has decided that he would use Linux from now on, because he is no longer tolerating being watched by an entire crowd, without his consent.

-But he settles on Debian.
+So we're going to install Kicksecure.
 (Disclaimer: if you use closed-source hardware, like 99.9999999999% of people out there, you will invariably have to use non-free firmware too [1] [2] [3]).
 If you want a purely FOSS host OS, and you are willing to not have firmware for your CPU, GPU, Motherboard, Ethernet/wifi, check out the OSes recommended by the Free Software Foundation [4] (but it will be at the expense of having your peripherals not working [5]).
 The status of Open source Hardware is not even competitive in this closed-source hardware domination of the market., hopefully this will change in the future, but for now that's how it is.
-TLDR: If you don't want to install proprietary firmware, check out PureOS instead of debian.
+TLDR: If you don't want to install proprietary firmware, check out PureOS instead of Kicksecure.

-But now he needs to put that ISO image on a USB stick.
-To do so he can use Rufus or Balena Etcher:
+But now we need to put that ISO image on a USB stick.
+To do so we can use Rufus:

-Bob waits a few minutes, and now he has a USB stick with the latest Debian OS on it.
+Then we wait a few minutes, and now we have a USB stick with the latest Kicksecure OS on it:

-Bob will now be able to use it to install Linux and replace Windows with it.
+And now we will be able to use it to install Linux and replace Windows with it.

 This is where it gets a bit technical for Bob.
 But here are the steps he needs to do:

-4. once he is in the BIOS, he then needs to boot on his USB stick that has the Debian image
+once he is in the BIOS, he then needs to boot on his USB stick that has the kicksecure image

-5. Then once he boots on his USB stick, he can install debian on his computer
+Then once he boots on his USB stick, he can install kicksecure on his computer

-The key that Bob needs to press to enter his computer's BIOS depends on what brand his computer is (see this blogpost for examples).
+The key that we need to press to enter his computer's BIOS depends on what brand his computer is (see this blogpost for examples).

 Now Bob restarts his computer: